 Landscaping a tiny garden

-Create appeal and add depth to your small outdoor garden thanks to a colorful wall.
+Create appeal and add depth to your small outdoor garden by adding a color to walls as part of your landscaping.

 If you color the back wall, and keep side walls a lighter color, visually the space will feel longer.